-Personal injury lawyers in Anderson, South Carolina handle all types of cases.
+Personal injury lawyers at Brumback & Langley in Anderson, South Carolina handle all types of cases.
 Some cases are pretty common whereas others are quite unique.
-Whether you’re suffering from a run of the mill slip and fall or a dog bite, a personal injury lawyer can help.
+Whether you’re suffering from a run of the mill slip and fall, dog bite, or car accident a personal injury lawyer can help.

 If you’ve been hurt in an accident, you need to contact a personal injury lawyer.
 An experienced lawyer will fight to get you the compensation you deserve.
 It is not something you want to handle for yourself.
 You need to focus on recovering.
 Let your lawyer handle the business side of things.

 - 1 Common Types of Personal Injury Accidents in Anderson